ruslylove/datastruct/lectures/lect-10-PriQ.md

 transition: slide-up
 ---

-## Summary: Priority Queues & Simple Sorting
+## Summary: Priority Queues & PQ-Sort Sorting

 *   **Priority Queue (PQ):** An ADT that stores `(key, value)` pairs and prioritizes removing the entry with the smallest key.
     *   `insert(k, v)`